CartoDB/augor/README.md

     curl https://s3.amazonaws.com/census-backup/tiger/2012/tiger2012_backup.sql.gz | gunzip -c | psql -d census

 Once you've populated postgres, you need to prep the augmentation flow.
-This means generating a derived table with columns of data we're interested in, as well as an rtree for faster spatial processing.
-You need to provide a data path where it will create the rtree:
+This means generating a derived table with columns of data we're interested.

-    pip install -r requirements.txt # you may want to do this in a virtualenv python prep.py path/to/rtree
+    pip install -r requirements.txt  # you may want to do this in a virtualenv python prep.py

 Currently, this assumes that the existing user can read, write, and create tables on the `census` database using trust authentication.

-Once the rtree has been created and the postgres table `census_extract` exists on the `public` schema, we're ready to run an input CSV through augmentation.
-`./augment.py` outputs COPY-ready SQL, so you can pipe it directly into `psql`.
+Once  the postgres table `census_extract` exists on the `public` schema, we're ready to run an input CSV through augmentation.  `./augment.py` outputs COPY-ready SQL, so you can pipe it directly into `psql`.

-Right now, a table is not created automatically for the output, so you'll need to create it yourself, with appropriate types:

-    psql -d census
-    # CREATE TABLE t ( ... )
+An output table will automatically be generated using the table's `name` in the metadata.

 Then you should be able to pipe in the data using COPY:

-    cat path/to/input.csv | python augment.py <latcolno> <loncolno> census | \
+    cat path/to/input.csv | python augment.py <metadata url> | psql

-        psql -c 'COPY t FROM stdin WITH CSV'
+The table will be created in whatever database `psql` connects to.

 If you want to time progress as it's happening and get stats on time for the process, you can save the input filesize and use `pv`: